 San Francisco is one of the most happening places in the US; that’s why we are sharing the most unusual things to do in San Francisco!

 The cool culture of the city is highly influenced by the new generation full of creative and invigorating ideas for a better future.
 The place is ideal for a group vacation with family or friends.
 You just need to get on a San Francisco tour bus and get going for a tour of some of the most amazing and fun tourist spots.
 Looking for a unique place to stay?
-Why not try one of these glamping in California options during your trip!
+Why not try one of these options for glamping in California options during your trip?

 Simply book your tour bus online to explore this awesome city filled with plenty of quirky spots to visit.
 Here is a list of some of these exceptional options to include in your itinerary of San Francisco.

 Tip: Save money on your trip to San Francisco using the GO San Francisco card – order online before your visit to get a discounted rate.

 This is a unique sculpted structure on the banks of the bay of San Francisco in the year 1986.
 The series of pipes are placed in such a way that they create movements upon their interaction with the sea waves and create sounds that can be heard by the listeners at different stations.
 The sound effects vary depending on the tide levels but it usually includes sounds like rumbles, gurgles, hisses, and sloshes.